Jlobblet/Sub-Wrecker/README.md

 ## Installation
 ### Building from source
 *Recommended: Visual Studio 2019*
-1. Open `Sub-Wrecker.sln`
+1. Open `Sub-Wrecker.sln`.
-2. Change the solution configuration to `Release`
+2. Change the solution configuration to `Release`.
-3. Build the solution
+3. Build the solution.
+4. Run `Sub-Wrecker.exe`.
 ### Downloading a pre-compiled executable
 1. Download either `Sub.Wrecker.zip` or `Sub.Wrecker.tar.xz` from [the latest release](https://github.com/Jlobblet/Sub-Wrecker/releases/latest).
 Both archives contain the same file - which you use is down to your preference.
 2. Extract the files to whatever location you choose.
-3. Run `Sub-Wrecker.exe`
+3. Run `Sub-Wrecker.exe`.
 ## Usage
 Run `Sub-Wrecker.exe`.
 ![Sub-Wrecker](Docs/GUI.png)